The great Samuel Akoolo Openda, our grandfather in 1936 aged 38

 Rare photo of our grandfather, Samuel Akoolo Openda in 1936 when he was thirty eight years of age.
 Take note of the double ``O'' in his middle name.
 It is not in error.

-For a fairly long period of time, he was arguably the most prominent farmer in the entire Western region of Kenya, which includes the Luo Nyanza province.
+For a fairly long period of time, he was arguably the most prominent farmer in the entire Western region of Kenya, which included the Luo Nyanza province and Eastern Uganda.
 Estimates say that he had employed over a hundred people in his hundred or so acre farm at our rural home in Marama North area of Kwhisero district.

-Samuel served too as a source of infomation for many books on the history of Western Kenya, all the way from the Bantu migrations from West Africa to early 1900s
+Samuel served too as a valuable source of infomation for many books on the history of Western Kenya, all the way from the Bantu migrations from West and Central Africa to early 1900s